-At least the communication and the reliability and the expectations can be the same.
+At least the communication reliability and the expectations can be the same.
 I think that’s one thing I want to be different.
-I want to set that across the board and make it so everyone else follows suit about how awesome workers on the marketplace are.
+I want to set that across the board and make it so everyone else follows suit about how awesome workers in the marketplace are.

-That’s really the future goal for the company, and I really want to be well known in the industry.
-We’re 10-months in and a lot of people are recognizing our service.
+That’s the future goal for the company, and I want to be well-known in the industry.
+We’re 10 months in and a lot of people are recognizing our service.

 What have been your most satisfying moments in business?

-The point right after a busy season when you survive and look at your bank account and see how much you’ve made.
-You look at your team and how all the sacrifices people have made, the time they’ve put into the company and the problems you’ve had to solve.
+The point right after a busy season is when you survive and look at your bank account and see how much you’ve made.
+You look at your team and how all the sacrifices people have made, the time they’ve put into the company, and the problems you’ve had to solve.

 That’s one of the things that I’ll remember, that first week in January.
-In new year’s I’ll go out with my friends in New York City after a busy season and just party and have no care in the world because you know you just worked the past several months just trying to survive a busy season.
+On New Year’s I’ll go out with my friends in New York City after a busy season and just party and have no care in the world because you know you just worked the past several months trying to survive a busy season.

-Now it’s time to do the fun part with the stuff that I actually enjoy, which is game planning for the next year, setting up processes, doing the hiring and the contracting and all that.
+Now it’s time to do the fun part with the stuff that I enjoy, which is game planning for the next year, setting up processes, doing the hiring and the contracting, and all that.
 That’s the most rewarding part for me is that time after the busy season.